gavinlyonsrepo/cylon/documentation/features_info.md

 **3: System backup section**

-* There is a main backup menu plus a gdrive and rsync option.
+* There is a main backup menu plus a rsync option.
 * The main backup menu first allows users to pick a backup destination This can be custom, from config file or the program output folder.
 Next it offers 5 options as outlined in readme.
 The first backs up the MBR or GPT